 Here’s an email I got from ProFlowers – they’ve been really smart and included my girlfriend’s name!
 They knew I sent her flowers a couple of years ago.

 This is a great example of using targeted email to send special promotions.
 To explore this more take a look at the masters, Amazon, in this post on 6 lessons you can learn from Amazon’s Killer Email Remarketing.

 5. Use email to send customer feedback surveys

-Customer feedback gives you the intelligence and actionable data to improve your product and marketing and increase customer retention.
+Customer feedback gives you actionable data to improve your product and marketing and increase customer retention.

 Without knowing how your customers feel about your service you can’t make informed decisions.

 Email is an effective channel to get feedback from your customers.
 Here are three benefits of using email to send customer feedback surveys:

 - Email is trackable: You can see who opens the emails, who responds and who needs following up.